AUSTIN DOG BITE LAWYER: Handling Texas Dog Bite Cases

 - Call an Austin Dog Bite Lawyer Today

-You may file a legal claim based on the One-Bite Rule in Texas.
-You may also be able to file a negligence statute against the owner of the domesticated animal.
+You may file a legal claim based on the “one bite rule in Texas.
+You may also be able to file a negligence statute against the dog owners responsible for the domesticated animal.
 An Austin dog bite attorney can help you present your case to a judge or jury strategically and forcefully.

 If neither of these conditions is true for your case then the injured individual may not file suit under the One-Bite rule in Texas.
 A dog owner may not be liable for an injury caused by a dog unless the dog owner knew of the dog’s vicious propensities or if the dog in fact had bitten someone before.